bimalka98/LaTeX-Templates/README.md

 ### `Assignment_Template_8-15_Pages`

 Almost all the LaTeX syntaxes you may need during composing a college assignment are given here in an example document.
 All you need to do is download the `Assignment_Template_8-15_Pages` folder into your PC and change it as your wish.
-Otherwise you can simply fork this repo to your profile.

 Following features are included in the `Assignment_Template_8-15_Pages` template.